jeremy-w/ayadn/README.md

 The answer is to post with *"double quotes"* but use `\`, the *antislash* character, before any exclamation mark:

 ```
-ayadn.rb write "Here's an escaped exclamation mark \! and normal simple quotes in the same text."
+ayadn.rb write "Here's an escaped exclamation mark \! and a normal simple quote in the same text."
 ```

 **To avoid these problems, post with the compose feature, that is to say without providing arguments:**